notional-finance/staked-note/README.md

 ### Redeeming sNOTE

 sNOTE is also used as a backstop during a [collateral shortfall event](#collateral-shortfall-event).
 When this is triggered via governance, 30% of underlying sNOTE BPT will be transferred to the [Treasury Manager](#treasury-manager) to be sold to recover the collateral shortfall.
-Therefore, to prevent sNOTE holders from front running a collateral shortfall event the sNOTE contract will enforce a cool down period before sNOTE withdraws can occur.
-Users who choose to initiate a cool down period will not have a claim on any additional BPT minted during their cool down period.
+Therefore, to prevent sNOTE holders from front running a collateral shortfall event the sNOTE contract will enforce a cool down period before sNOTE redemptions can occur. sNOTE holders can only redeem sNOTE to underlying BPT during their redemption window.

 ### Collateral Shortfall Event